Hybrid Action Based Reinforcement Learning for Multi-Objective Compatible Autonomous Driving: Results and Discussions

 In summary, our HPA-MoEC method outperforms all the RL comparison baselines, where all three key technology components play a significant role in facilitating the learning of a multi-objective compatible policy.
 The hybrid parameterized action enhances the connection between agent actions and driving behavior by simultaneously outputting finer-grained guiding paths as well as direct acceleration commands.
 This action space structure promotes multi-objective compatibility, particularly enhancing action consistency by reducing driving behavior fluctuations while maintaining flexibility.
 The multi-objective policy evaluation architecture guides the agent in improving policy learning by treating general and safety attributes as distinct objectives and building the corresponding reward function and critic.
 This policy evaluation architecture improves both the driving general performance and safety, demonstrating its ability to achieve multi-objective compatible driving.
 In addition, the epistemic uncertainty-based policy exploration mechanism accelerates the convergence of multi-objective compatible viable policies, improving the training efficiency.
 It is also noteworthy that SVs in the HighD dataset exhibit human driving behaviors, which differ significantly from those in simulation traffic.
 Although HPA-MoEC is trained in simulated traffic, it still achieves strong driving performance when confronted with unfamiliar SVs.
 This demonstrates that HPA-MoEC possesses strong generalization capabilities and can effectively adapt to unfamiliar environments.

-Additionally, to better observe the impact of our exploration mechanism on epistemic uncertainty, we denote \mbox{'w/o EU-$\cal E$'} as an attempt.
-In this attempt, ensemble-critics generate epistemic uncertainty but do not use it for exploration, instead performing random exploration.
+Additionally, to better observe the impact of our exploration mechanism on epistemic uncertainty, we introduce the baseline \mbox{'w/o EU-$\cal E$'}, where EU denotes epistemic uncertainty.
+In this baseline, ensemble-critics generate epistemic uncertainty but do not use it for exploration, instead performing random exploration.
 The curves in Fig.~\ref{fig:EU} show how epistemic uncertainty evolves throughout the policy improvement process.
 Our HPA-MoEC experiences higher average uncertainty in the early training phases, and then makes the uncertainty lower more rapidly during exploration.
 This suggests that HPA-MoEC explores more fully while converging the policy faster than randomized exploration.
 Further, the changes in epistemic uncertainty for the three lane-change decisions follow a similar trend.
 Notably, changing lanes—whether to the left or right—results in higher uncertainty compared to lane keeping, suggesting that lane changes involve greater unknowns and risks.